 - Take your antibiotic as directed.
 Do not skip a dose of your antibiotic.
 Do not stop taking your antibiotic, even if you feel better.
 Finish the entire course of your antibiotic unless your healthcare provider tells you to stop.

-- Get rid of any unused antibiotics.
+- Get rid of any antibiotics you did not use.
 Ask your healthcare provider or pharmacist how to get rid of unused antibiotics.
 Do not share your antibiotic with another person.
 Do not take a leftover antibiotic for another illness without talking to your healthcare provider.

-- Ask about vaccines that you need.
-Vaccines can help prevent infections.
-Get a yearly flu vaccine as soon as it becomes available.
-Ask about other vaccines you may need, such as vaccines to prevent pneumonia or meningitis.
+- Ask about vaccines you may need.
+Vaccines can help prevent infections that antibiotics treat.
+Get a flu vaccine as soon as recommended each year, usually in September or October.
+Ask about other vaccines you may need, such as vaccines to prevent pneumonia, COVID-19, or meningitis.

-- Never ask your healthcare provider to prescribe antibiotics.
-Your healthcare provider can recommend other treatments based on your illness.
+- Do not ask your healthcare provider to prescribe antibiotics.
+Your provider can recommend other treatments based on your illness.
 An example includes over-the-counter medicines such as acetaminophen or NSAIDs.